rhamm-oa/qualiformula/README.md

 ### 🚨 **Intelligent Alerting System**
 Real-time notifications and alerts when data quality issues, anomalies, or formula inconsistencies are detected, enabling proactive response.

+## Installation

+### Create a python environnement
+### Install the requirements
+pip install -r requirements.txt

+### Launch the application
+There's a certain way to launch the application using some network binding: streamlit run app.py --server.address=0.0.0.0 --server.port=XXXX